Miska296/ansible-web-wm/README-en.md

    ```
 4. After launching, enter the password for the Vault when prompted.
 5. Check the functionality of the web server:
-Open in your browser `http://localhost` or the corresponding IP address — a page with the text should appear:
+Open in your browser `http://localhost` or the corresponding IP address — a page with the text should be displayed:
 Hello from GitHub!
 This file was uploaded by Michaela for Ansible testing.